osteele/claude-chat-viewer/docs/schemas.md

 - The schema is intentionally permissive to handle format variations
 - Use `.passthrough()` to preserve unknown fields for forward compatibility
 - Validation errors should provide clear feedback about which format failed
+- The `SettingsSchema` and rich media assets (thumbnails/previews) are only used in sample data, not real exports
+- Use the CLI tools (`bun validate` and `bun debug`) to test schema changes